Vestigial anyon condensation in kagome quantum spin liquids: Introduction

-\paragraph*{Introduction.} Quantum spin liquids (QSLs)~\cite{YiZhou2017,Broholm2020} are the embodiment of topological orders and offer the ideal platform for the systematical investigations of the fractional anyonic excitations and statistics therein~\cite{Wen2017,Wen2019}.
-While the experimental progress of QSL and topological orders are difficult and often hampered by the complexity of materials and limitation of probing techniques, such as how to remove the impurity scattering of kagome antiferromagnets Herbertsmithite and Zn-doped Barlowite~\cite{HanTH12,FengZL17,WeiYuan2017,ZLFeng2019,JJWen2019,YuanWei2020,YuanWei2020nano}, theoretical progress are fast and promising both on topological orders and quantum phase transitions between them.
-However, most theoretical studies on topological phase transitions either stay at the algebraic level of anyon condensation~\cite{Bais2002,Bais2009,Burnell2018}, or are based on perturbed exactly-solvable yet unrealistic models such as the string-net models~\cite{Levin2005,Gilis2009,Burnell2011,Burnell2016,Schulz2013,Schotte2019,Marien2017}.
-Realistic models and its fully quantum many-body solution of topological orders are rare, for obvious reasons: the lack of imagination in model construction and the lack of unbiased numerical methodology to handle these correlated systems.
+Quantum spin liquids (QSLs)~\cite{YiZhou2017,Broholm2020} are the embodiment of topological orders and offer the ideal platform for systematical investigations of fractional anyonic excitations and statistics therein~\cite{Wen2017,Wen2019}.
+While experimental progress on QSL and topological orders is difficult and often hampered by the complexity of materials and limitation of probing techniques, such as how to remove the impurity scattering of kagome antiferromagnets herbertsmithite and Zn-doped barlowite~\cite{HanTH12,FengZL17,WeiYuan2017,ZLFeng2019,JJWen2019,YuanWei2020,YuanWei2020nano}, theoretical progress on both topological orders and quantum phase transitions between them is fast and promising.
+However, most theoretical studies on topological phase transitions either stay at the algebraic level of anyon condensation~\cite{Bais2002,Bais2009,Burnell2018}, or are based on perturbed exactly solvable yet unrealistic models such as string-net models~\cite{Levin2005,Gilis2009,Burnell2011,Burnell2016,Schulz2013,Schotte2019,Marien2017,Wiedmann2020}.
+Realistic models and their fully quantum many-body solutions of topological orders are rare, for obvious reasons: the lack of imagination in model construction and the lack of unbiased numerical methodology to handle these correlated systems.